Future of the Royal Navy: Fixed-wing aircraft

-The Invincible class, because of its small size, had only a limited capacity and was only capable of operating STOVL aircraft, the Harrier GR7/GR9.
+The Invincible class, because of its small size, had only a limited capacity and was only capable of operating STOVL aircraft, firstly the Sea Harrier and subsequently the Harrier GR7/GR9.
 In 2006 the Sea Harrier was withdrawn from service.
 This saw the front line Sea Harrier squadron of the Fleet Air Arm converting to the Harrier GR9, as part of the evolution of the Joint Force Harrier concept.
-The Harrier's replacement in both the RAF and the FAA is the F-35 Lightning II Joint Combat Aircraft.
+The Harrier's replacement in both the RAF and the FAA is the American-designed and built F-35 Lightning II Joint Combat Aircraft.
 The F-35 is a significant improvement over the Harrier, in terms of speed, range and weapon load.

 The UK had plans to order 138 F-35Bs for the FAA and RAF.
 The financial crisis led to the decision taken in the 2010 SDSR to immediately withdraw the Harrier GR9 force in late 2010 along with HMS Ark Royal, to reduce the total number of F-35s planned for purchase by the UK, and to purchase the F-35C CATOBAR version rather than the STOVL F-35B.
-By May 2012, the government had decided to purchase the short-take off version, the F-35B instead.
+By May 2012, the government had decided to purchase the more expensive and less-capable short-take off version, the F-35B instead.

 In July 2012, the Secretary of State for Defence stated that an initial 48 F-35Bs will be purchased to equip the carrier fleet.
 In September 2013, it was announced that the second JSF squadron would be the Fleet Air Arm's 809 NAS.
 Chancellor George Osborne announced on 22 November 2015 that the UK will have 24 F-35Bs on its two new carriers by 2023.
 While the 2015 SDSR declared that the United Kingdom would buy 138 F-35s over the life of the programme, the 2021 defence white paper sharply reduced that total to "beyond 48".
 Subsequently, the First Sea Lord indicated that the new envisaged number was to be 60 aircraft initially and "then maybe more", up to a maximum of around 80 to hopefully equip four "deployable squadrons".